Undistraction/iRobotlegs/README.md

 ###Basic Usage

 For a quick look at framework setup take a look at AppContext in the example application.
 There is also comprehensive documentation for Robotlegs over at [http://www.robotlegs.org/](robotlegs.org) and an [excellent book](http://www.amazon.co.uk/ActionScript-Developers-Guide-Robotlegs-Hooks/dp/1449308902/ref=sr_1_1?ie=UTF8&qid=1319298955&sr=8-1) on the framework published by O'Reilly.
 There are some basic diagrams in the Documents folder which might help if you are new to Robotlegs.

+###Examples

+The example FlickrGalleryBuilderMK2 is a simple application that allows you to search Flickr for images uisng a keyword.
+You can then accept or reject each of the photos returned, building a gallery of your accepted images.
+These galleries remain editable and are persisted using CoreData. **Please note you will need your own Flickr API key and Secret which you will need to enter into the file FlickrAPIKey.m.** Keys are available if you sign up to a free Flickr account.

 ###Roadmap